kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

   workload:
     name: wkld-1
     podGroup: job1
+    podGroupReplica: 2
   ...

 ```
 This is more succinct and makes the role of a pod clear just from inspecting the pod.
+However, it may require some minor changes in the controllers themselves to adopt this pattern
+(e.g. for LeaderWorkerSet we will need to populate the pod template similarly we currently
+populate the labels).

 ### API